markh-de/KiVar/README.md

 #### Overriding KiVar Record Keywords

-By default, KiVar uses the keywords `Var` and `Aspect` in component fields to identify variation rules and aspect identifiers.
+By default, KiVar uses the keywords `Var` and `Aspect` in component fields to identify variation rules and Aspect Identifiers.

 **You can override these default keywords** by defining the KiCad project text variables `KIVAR_KEYWORD_VAR` and `KIVAR_KEYWORD_ASPECT`, respectively.